composewell/packcheck/README.md

 * When using stack builds, stack and ghc are installed automatically, if needed
 * for stack builds, if the package being tested does not have a `stack.yaml` it is created automatically using `stack init`.
+* Picks up the right version of GHC automatically if multiple versions are available in the PATH or from hvr-ghc style ghc/cabal installation.
 * build source
 * build benchmarks
 * build docs